Jen Ryland Reviews

 I finished this three-book mystery series in the summer of 2021, but recently I’ve seen it all over social media, so I thought I’d share my thoughts on it, as both a mystery lover and a former all-YA reviewer.

-This series review will be SPOILER-FREE, but if you want to discuss spoilers, I am working on a Series Spoiler Discussion Post for the Good Girl’s Guide to Murder trilogy.
+This series review will be SPOILER-FREE, but if you want to discuss spoilers, check out my Series Spoiler Discussion Post for the Good Girl’s Guide to Murder trilogy.

 Table of Contents for Series Review of A Good Girl’s Guide to Murder